Personal branding is all about differentiating the unique value you offer the employers you’re targeting.

 Here’s where the sticky part comes in.

-I recently wrote a post, 7 Reasons NOT to Copy Someone Else’s LinkedIn Profile, which speaks to what happens to YOUR brand when someone “uses” the content in your profile.
-You’ve done nothing but create solid content for your profile.
+I wrote a post, 7 Reasons NOT to Copy Someone Else’s LinkedIn Profile, which speaks to what happens to YOUR brand, reputation and credibility when someone “uses” the content in your profile.

 See where I’m going here?

-With Resume Assistant, LinkedIn just made plagiarism a whole lot easier for those people who are too lazy to create their own brand-reinforcing content and have no problem swiping others’ content.
+Resume Assistant is a boon for those people who are too lazy to create their own brand-reinforcing content and have no problem swiping others’ content.

 As Svei says, this plagiarism will